bebo-exe/packet-capturer/side_notes.md

 **important note for this issue:- the platform can work perfectly fine on linux, and it can normally capture tcp, icmp and http/s, meaning its very much likely the BPF filter that needs proper configuring
+    * even after configuring the BPF filter, it still resists capturing tcp, icmp and http/s packets, which may indicate that there is an issue with how the filter is being applied or with the capture library itself on windows (e.g. npcap) and it may require further investigation or testing to determine the root cause of the issue and find a solution for it. #important note for troubleshooting and finding a solution for the issue with missing packets on windows.
+    * while it still works perfectly fine on linux because it uses libpcap which handles the BPF filters in its own way and may not have the same limitations as npcap on windows, which is why it is able to capture all packets correctly without needing any special configuration for the BPF filters. #important note for troubleshooting and finding a solution for the issue with missing packets on windows.

 some possible solutions? (could not be correct, just some guesses):
 * Align templates/app.py's capture logic with packet_capturer_Version2.py: